ltrujello/ltrujello.github.io/docs/category_theory/Categories, Functors and Natural Transformations./Introduction: What are the Foundations of Math?.md

 \begin{center}
 **What is set theory?**
-\end{center}    Suppose I ask you what is set theory.
+\end{center}Suppose I ask you what is set theory.
 While we all know there are different set theories, most people don't think about set theory axioms on a daily and won't know (like myself).
 But answering this question requires answering the next.

 \begin{center}
 **What is a set?**
-\end{center}    We usually never have to face this question.
+\end{center}We usually never have to face this question.
 But in developing a theory that considers relationships between different sets, we have to.